Landing performance: Headwinds and tailwinds

-Tailwind increases the ground speed of an aircraft for the same TAS and thus a longer runway distance will be required for an aircraft to land.
-Landing in a tailwind situation could lead to the aircraft overshooting the runway and colliding with objects or terrain.
+Tailwind increases the ground speed of an aircraft for the same IAS and thus a longer runway distance will be required for an aircraft to land.
+Landing with an unknown or unexpected tailwind could lead to the aircraft overshooting the runway.

 Runway surface

 Runway conditions affect take off and landing performance of an aircraft.
 The runway may be made up of concrete, asphalt, gravel or grass.
 An important safety concern at airports is the contamination of the runways due to ice, snow, water, rubber deposits etc. The landing distance required by an aircraft is much more in case of low friction runways which do not facilitate effective braking to occur.
 Aquaplaning is a phenomenon in which directional control is lost because of the presence of film of water between the rubber tires and the runway surface.
 The construction of grooved surface runways and regular maintenance, especially rubber removal, both help reduce runway slipperiness and facilitate good ground handling and effective braking.